AlexFreik/pranic-diet-blog/clbtowifw000e08ml7rr0fmjo.md

 ## Steps

-1. Dice potatoes into large cubes and boil them for 10-15 mins until they are soft.
+1. Dice potatoes into large cubes.

+2. Boil potatoes for 10-15 mins until they are soft.

-2. Pure water.
+3. Pure water.

-3. Mix everything, and start smashing with a stick.
+4. Mix everything, and start smashing with a stick.

 Goes well with [**Yogurt-Mint Sauce**](https://pranic-diet.com/yogurt-mint-sauce).